hypergonial/hikari-miru/README.md

 </div>

-An optional component handler for [hikari](https://github.com/hikari-py/hikari), inspired by discord.py's views.
+A component handler for [hikari](https://github.com/hikari-py/hikari), aimed at making the creation & management of Discord UI components easy.

 > [!TIP]
 > Like what you see?
 Check out [arc](https://arc.hypergonial.com), a command handler with a focus on type-safety and correctness.